-The Department of Management accepts a new Ph.D. cohort every other year in the fall semester.
-The application deadline is January 1st for full consideration, however, applications will continue to be considered on a rolling basis until all positions are filled.
+The Department of Management accepts a new Ph.D. cohort in the fall semester.
+The application deadline is January 13th 2017 for full consideration to enter the 2017/2018 cohort.
+However, applications will continue to be considered on a rolling basis until all positions are filled.
 Required application materials include: an online application, official transcripts, 3 letters of reference, resume, letter of intent, and a valid GMAT or GRE score.
 Please visit our website for more detailed information: www.business.vcu.edu/graduate.